Robspin/deno-fresh-blog/data/posts/should-the-metaverse-be-written-in-javascript.md

 But could it do something like create 3d worlds for a metaverse?
 It sure can!
 Meet [ThreeJS](https://threejs.org/), another great open source addition to the Javascript universe.
 It uses WebGL to render 3d in the browser.
-People are already building games, gorgous websites and NFT art galleries with ThreeJS.
+People are already building games, gorgeous websites and NFT art galleries with ThreeJS.

 You can check out a simple ThreeJS model rendering project I built [here](https://three.robinsteeman.com).